racerretrocoder/Flightgear-F-22A-Raptor/README.md

 # Edited by:
  Phoenix, Anonymist (MPcallsign: Echoed), Developer0607 (MPcallsign: Ghost) BobDotCom (MPcallsign: Kodiak) And Alpha1 (MPcallsign: Alpha1)

- FDM: Phoenix-----------
+ FDM: Phoenix
- MFD icons and textures re-designs:  Anonymist----------- Missile implentation: Phoenix and Ghost-----------
+ MFD icons and int. textures:  Anonymist
+ Ext. textures: Phoenix
+ Damage, Missile, and radar implentation: Phoenix, Ghost, and friends Canvas stuff like hud and radar: Alpha1
+ Fixxes with -set: BobDotCom
  Support: all of them

-Under early development, external contributions welcome :). but we seem to be chuging along quite quickly!
+Under Minor development, external contributions welcome :). but we seem to be chuging along quite quickly!
 Yay!

 # License:
-Share ware, take it but include the Creators callsign or username in it some where
+Share ware, take it but include the Creators callsign amd username in it somewhere

+Fox 3 Fox 3 Fox 3 Fox 3 Fox 3 Fox 3